zubiamansoor/STAT-811/README.md

 Statistical Consulting

-File Name | Description | Comments
+File Name | Contents | Description
 :--------------- | :------------------------ | :------------------------
 Simple Pseudoreplication | Presentation slides | It is a drawback in the design of experiments that renders statistical tests invalid.
 More | More | More